Trusted Garmin Rumours, Leaks, Insights & dates for all new models plus Apple, Coros, Polar, Suunto, Wahoo

 • Suunto 9 PEAK PRO AMOLED/VERTICAL AMOLED Q3.2024

 I hope Suunto Race/Race S AMOLED are successes.
-If so, it might give Suunto the confidence to price lower with new AMOLED versions of 9/9 Peak and 5/5 Peak.
-I don’t think we will see a Suunto 3 AMOLED fitness watch as that end of the market gets evermore competitive each year, Suunto could conceivably introduce a cut-down version of RACE with lower quality materials but it would need to offer something extra to the lower end of the market, perhaps smart features?
+If so, it might give Suunto the confidence to lower prices with new AMOLED 9, 9 Peak and 5, 5 Peak versions.
+I don’t think we will see a Suunto 3 AMOLED fitness watch as that end of the market gets evermore competitive each year.
+Suunto could conceivably introduce a cut-down version of RACE with lower-quality materials, but it would need to offer something extra to the lower end of the market, perhaps smart features.

 TAG HEUER

-The TAG Heuer Calibre E5 was expected in H1.2024 but that is now rumoured to be delayed until 2025.
+The TAG Heuer Calibre E5 was expected in H1.2024, but it is now believed to have been delayed until 2025.

-TAG was known to be prototyping microLED screens and would have been the first to release that technology in volume.
-Like other players, high screen costs have delayed the adoption of the technology.
+TAG was known to be prototyping with AUO microLED screens and would have been the first to release that technology in volume.
+Like other players, high screen costs due to yield issues have delayed the adoption of the technology.
 However, it was thought that TAG could absorb such high component costs in its high sale price.

 Wahoo